 This Argyll was manufactured at the Alexandria works in 1910.
 A farmer adapted it for use as a bandsaw.
 He altered the rear to accommodate the saw itself, which was driven by the engine.
 The car was rescued in 1965, escaping neglect or destruction.
 It was restored in 1985 by its present owner, whose father leased Argyll cars as part of his garage business and bought the car from the nephew of the last manager of the Argyll service department in London, which closed just before the Second World War (1939–1945).
 In the early years of car manufacture, a customer chose a body to suit a selected chassis – pick ‘n’ mix.
 A streamlined Landaulette could be fitted on a 15/30hp chassis (speed @ 1000 rpm / maximum speed), for example.

-This Argyll is the popular 12.4 model made at the first factory at Bridgeton, Glasgow, and was originally ordered by a Scot living in Canada.
+This Argyll is the popular 12.4 model made at the original Bridgeton factory the Company returned to after the Works in Alexandria closed, and was originally ordered by a Scot living in Canada.
 He later cancelled the order and a local doctor bought the car instead.
 He gave it to his son in the late 1930s, who ran it until the Second World War, when a shortage of tyres forced it off the road.
 The shed that housed it started to collapse around the car, but a local enthusiast rescued it, saving it from further damage.
 It is displayed as found.
 It originally cost £425 and was fitted with the Burt McCallum sleeve-valve engine, which gave it a top speed of 60 miles per hour.
+We are very grateful to the late Dr Hamilton for donating this Argyll to the Trust.
+It is now displayed here in its spiritual home, the Argyll Motor Works in the original Argyll showroom, now housing Argyll Motor Factors

 In 1982, the Duke of Argyll launched a new sports car in the grounds of Inveraray Castle.
 It was built by Bob Henderson and Argyll Turbo Cars at Lochgilphead, and went into series production six years later, but few were made.
 Development costs amounted to £250,000.
 The structure is a combination of box-section chassis and tubular space-frame: by undoing 10 bolts, the entire rear end, suspension, gearbox and Rover V8 engine come away.
 Its top speed is 130 miles per hour.
 The new car was named after the original Argyll, in honour of a grandfather of one of the investors who worked in the Argyll factory at Alexandria.
 The car is designed to last – it has a glass-fibre body made next door to the old Arrol-Johnston factory in Dumfries by Solway Marine.